 2. Adjourn your case to another date and order you to attend court, or

-Contrary to what police might say, not showing up to court can send a signal to the Magistrate that you are not taking the case seriously and haven’t taken steps to ensure there is no re-occurrence.
+Contrary to what police might say, failing to attend court can send a signal to the Magistrate that you are not taking your case seriously and haven’t made steps to ensure there is no re-occurrence.

-This can increase the chance of getting a harsh penalty.
+This can increase the likelihood of having a criminal conviction recorded against your name.

-On the other hand, if you take the rights steps in the lead-up to your court date and face the court personally, you are often more likely to get a reduced penalty or avoid a criminal record altogether.
+On the other hand, if you take the rights steps in the lead-up to your court date and face the court personally, you may be more likely to get a reduced penalty or avoid a criminal record altogether.

 Depending on the nature of the case, those steps might include:

-Completing a Traffic Offender Program, for traffic offences such as drink driving,
+- Completing a Traffic Offender Program, for traffic offences such as drink driving, and/or

 Section 10 – No Conviction